CoderMattGH/moat-fe/README.md

 You can play MOAT here: https://aim.codermatt.com

-The server back-end repository: https://github.com/CoderMattGH/moat-be/
+You can view the server back-end repository here: https://github.com/CoderMattGH/moat-be/

 © 2024 All rights reserved Matthew Dixon.